 Guidelines for Entrants

-The Linbury Prize is open to graduates from Theatre Design degree or postgraduate courses graduating in 2022 and 2023.
+The Linbury Prize is open to graduates from theatre design degree or postgraduate courses graduating in 2022 and 2023.
 Applicants without a degree qualification who can demonstrate equivalent skills are also encouraged.

 THE SELECTION PROCESS

 27th August 2023 (11:59pm)

 PORTFOLIO SUBMISSION REQUIREMENTS

 Please upload a current CV via the application form.
 Please do not include any headshots or passport photos.
 Maximum file size 15MB.

 Upload and present a 10 page PDF Portfolio.
 Portfolios over 10 pages long will not be accepted.
 The maximum file size is 100MB.

 The first page should not be an intro or front cover, please go straight into a project.